 About the Tin Angel

 Since 2007 Tin Angel has been one of Salt Lake's best loved dining destinations.
 The Chef/owners have a passion for quality local ingredients, an ecclectic style and a love for Salt Lake City.
-Jerry Liedtke (Chef), Kestrel Liedtke (Heart) and Robin Kilpatrick (Soul) found an old Pioneer-era home in the heart of Downtown Salt Lake and transformed it into a lively destination for high end cuisine, wines and cocktails.
+Jerry and Kestrel Liedtke found an old Pioneer-era home in the heart of Downtown Salt Lake and transformed it into a lively destination for high end cuisine, wines and cocktails.
 Jerry's dedication to quality, flavor and local ingredients found the perfect home in the Historic Pioneer Park area.
-With the Salt Lake Downtown Local Farmer's Market right across the street and local purveyors of high quality ingredients like Caputo's and Rimini Coffee a short bike ride away, the trio have built a strong anchor in a growing neighborhood.
+With the Salt Lake Downtown Farmer's Market right across the street and local purveyors of high quality ingredients like Caputo's and Rimini Coffee a short bike ride away, the couple have built a strong anchor in a growing neighborhood.
 The charm and style of this upbeat cafe cannot be denied.
-The city has embraced this trio with open arms: three-time winner of Salt Lake Magazine's Dining Award--including the coveted award for 2015's Top 25 Restaurants--has made them feel very welcome indeed!.
+The city has embraced this vision with open arms: four-time winner of Salt Lake Magazine's Dining Award--including the coveted award for 2015's Top 25 Restaurants-- as well as the 2016 list of Best restaurants --has made them feel very welcome indeed!.